oscarplumariegaacebo/morcillaconf24/README.md

 If you see a pizza recommendation, that's good!

 Also, open http://localhost:3000 and verify that you can see a Grafana instance.
 Nice!
-Now you are ready to start the workshop!
+Now you are ready to start the workshop.

 If you want to stop the environment, just run `docker compose down`.